hemantaph/pobs/theory/equartions.md

 Despite what was mentioned in the previous part, re-parameterization is still required as the PDFs needs to transform in a way that multidimensional ellipsiodal gaussian KDE can fit the data in the parameter space.
 This is related to the sklearn's BayesianGaussianMixture model fitting in the DPGMM model training.

 But in the end the parameters are sample in the original parameter space.
-So, no Jacobian matrix determinant is not required in the final integral.
+So, Jacobian matrix determinant is not required in the final integral.

 Let's consider the following integral from Eqn (20),